-Identifying Clovers found on the South Coast
+Identifying Clovers found in the South

 Clovers are a legume which has many forms, with flowers in shades of red and pink through white and yellow.
 They have globular (ball shaped) flowers and trifoliate leaves (split into three leaflets).
 Red clover, Trifolium pratense, and White clover, Trifolium repens, are so common round here that I realise I have hardly photographed them.
 I will list Trefoils, which are also in the genus Trifolium and have smaller flowers, separately.